doing-science-to-stuff/ndt/aws/README.md

 8. If all is correct, click "Create User" at the bottom of the page.
 9. Click "Show" under "Secret access key".
 10. Record the Access key ID which will be needed later.
-11. Record Secret access key which will be needed later.</br>**Warning: This is the last chance you willl have to get this secret key.**
+11. Record Secret access key which will be needed later.</br>**Warning: This is the last chance you will have to get this secret key.**
 12. Click "Download .csv" to get the username and keys in CSV format.  *(optional)*
 13. Click "Close" button at the bottom of the page.